qaqcatz/nanoshlib/README.md

 			if err != nil {
 				errStr = err.Error()
 			}
-			fmt.Println("the emulator is closed. " + errStr)
+			t.Log("the emulator is closed. " + errStr)
 		default:
-			fmt.Println("the emulator is still running!")
+			t.Fatal("the emulator is still running!")
 		}
 	}
 }